CrossTheRoadElec/HERO-DriverStation/README.md

 3. Erase flash on module - Another packet is sent that specifies the amount of space needed for the flash
 4. Send .bin contents - Multiple packets are sent with the .bin contents inside them
 5. Close the bootloader - A single packet is sent with the end command to take the module out of bootloader mode.
-### Firmware protococol
+### Firmware protocol
 For those wanting to create their own flashing tool, this may prove helpful
 #### Packet header protocol
-Largely based off [this](http://domoticx.com/esp8266-esptool-bootloader-communicatie/) sheet, it details exactly what is needed in the packet header and how to go about flashing the firmmware.
+Largely based off [this](http://domoticx.com/esp8266-esptool-bootloader-communicatie/) sheet, it details exactly what is needed in the packet header and how to go about flashing the firmware.

 Key notes:
 * The module uses [SLIP](https://en.wikipedia.org/wiki/Serial_Line_Internet_Protocol) protocol, which means except for the header and footer, there are no 0xC0's in the packets, and so they must be replaced if they are needed.